vadu5152/Bughunter-About-Me/README.md

 # Bughunter-About-Me
-My name is Adu Victoria and I am a junior tester
+My name is Adu Victoria and I am a quality driven sofftware tester.